johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft is aware of the recent exploits existing in the wild.
 We are actively working on releasing a security fix.

-- Google is aware that an exploit for CVE-2025-5419 exists in the wild.

 ## May 29, 2025

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 137.0.3296.52)**, and **Microsoft Extended Edge Stable Channel (Version 136.0.3240.104)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).